edlier/Tutorial-Code/README.md

 # Tutorial-Code

-This is the code shows some fuctions or problem resoving.
+This is the folder whitch containing some codes.
+The code shows some fuctions or problem resoving.

 Visit Here to see the websit:
 https://edlier.wordpress.com/